appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/build-and-test/authenticate-with-netrc.md

 ---
 title: Authenticate with Netrc
-metaTitle: Authenticate with Netrc
+description: Authenticate with Netrc in your Appcircle workflows
-metaDescription: Authenticate with Netrc
+tags: [netrc, authentication, git, curl]
 sidebar_position: 4
 ---